Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Modeling Details of Individual AGN

 \subsubsection{Mrk~590}

-In the \xmm{}/\nustar{} spectra of the source, we find a narrow Fe~K$_{\alpha}$ core at $\sim$~6.38\keV{} with a broad emission feature in the 6$-$7\keV{} band and soft X-ray excess below 2\keV{} (Fig.~A1).
-There is no Compton hump observed in the \nustar{} spectra.
-The narrow Fe~K$_{\alpha}$ core was fitted by a simple Gaussian line {\tt zGauss[Narrow]} with the width fixed at $\sigma=10$\ev{}.
-The centroid energy of the line is $E_{\rm c}=6.39_{-0.01}^{+0.01}$\keV{}.
-We fit the broad iron emission component by the relativistic disk reflection model {\tt relxillCp}.
-Therefore, the model {\tt TBabs*(relxillCp$+$zGauss[Narrow]$+$nthComp)} best describes the hard X-ray (3$-$78\keV{}) spectra of the source, providing $\chi^{2}/\rm{dof}=1675.7/1642$.
-Once we extrapolate the hard X-ray best-fit model down to 0.3\keV{}, the same model can fit the broadband (0.3$-$78\keV{}) spectra well, providing a reasonable fit with $\chi^{2}/\rm{dof}=2150.1/2047$.
-Self-consistently, relativistic disk reflection ({\tt relxillCp}) explains the soft X-ray excess.
-We then add the warm Comptonization model ({\tt compTT}) and test its relevance for soft X-ray excess through Bayesian analysis.
-The estimated difference between the Deviance Information Criteria without and with the warm Comptonization component is $\Delta {\rm DIC}={\rm DIC}_{\rm without~WC}-{\rm DIC}_{\rm with~WC}= 2319.3-2341.0 =-21.7<0$, confirming that the high-density disk reflection is sufficient enough to fit the observed soft X-ray excess and an extra warm Comptonization is not required.
-Considering the LOS Galactic absorption ({\tt TBabs}), the broadband best-fit model expression can written as
+In the \xmm{}/\nustar{} spectra of the source, we find narrow Fe~K$_{\alpha}$ and Fe~K$_{\beta}$ emission line cores at $\sim$6.38\keV{} and $\sim$7.0\keV{}, respectively along with a broad Fe~K emission feature of width $\sim$0.3\keV{} in the 6$-$7\keV{} band, and soft X-ray excess below $\sim$1\keV{} (Fig.~A1).
+There is no strong Compton hump observed in the \nustar{} spectra.
+The confidence levels of the Compton hump as modeled by either distant reflection ({\tt xillverCp}) or relativistic reflection ({\tt relxillCp}) are only 89.06\% with $\Delta {\rm DIC}= 0.6$, and 87.3\% with $\Delta {\rm DIC}= -8$, respectively.
+Since the Compton hump is not significant, to fit the Fe~K$_{\alpha}$ and Fe~K$_{\beta}$ emission cores, we used two narrow ($\sigma=10$\ev{}) Gaussian emission lines, {\tt zGauss\_N} and {\tt zGauss2\_N}, respectively.
+The broad Fe~K emission feature is modeled by relativistic disk reflection ({\tt relxillCp}) and has a significance of 97.27\% with $\Delta {\rm DIC}=5.4>2$.
+Therefore, the hard X-ray (3$-$78\keV{}) spectra of the source are best described by the model {\tt TBabs*(relxillCp$+$zGauss\_N$+$zGauss2\_N$+$nthComp)} with $\chi^{2}/\rm{dof}=1640.5/1623$.
+Once we extrapolate the hard X-ray best-fit model down to 0.3\keV{}, the same model can fit the broadband (0.3$-$78\keV{}) spectra well, providing a reasonable fit with $\chi^{2}/\rm{dof}=2030.2/2028$.
+Self-consistently, the relativistic disk reflection ({\tt relxillCp}) model explains the observed soft X-ray excess.
+We still incorporate the warm Comptonization ({\tt compTT}) model and test its relevance for the soft X-ray excess using both the MLR test and Bayesian analysis.
+The confidence level of warm Comptonization as evaluated by the MLR test is 89.53\%.
+The estimated difference between the Deviance Information Criteria without and with warm Comptonization is $\Delta {\rm DIC}={\rm DIC}_{\rm without~WC}-{\rm DIC}_{\rm with~WC}= 2229.5-2236.9 =-7.4<0$, confirming that high-density disk reflection is sufficient enough to fit the observed soft X-ray excess and an extra warm Comptonization is not required.
+Considering the LOS Galactic absorption ({\tt TBabs}), the broadband best-fit model expression can be written as \begin{linenomath}